auktion-markt/formular/README.md

  * Better testing
  * More usage examples
+ * Support for retrieving entities with entity graphs
- * Support for nested forms
+ * Support for map attributes